 While I haven't reviewed the strongSwan code, I can attest that operationally auto is not a synonym for IKEv2.
 I've been using auto with IKEv1 only iOS and Mac clients beginning with the 2.2.2 release.
 Others have replicated the config as well.

 I'm happy to share my 2.2.3 xml config for testing.

-#9 Updated by Denny Page about 4 years ago
+#9 Updated by Denny Page over 5 years ago

 Forgive me for being direct...

 The existing solution may not have been proper, but it did work and was very useful.
 Multiple phase one mobile entries may be a good and proper future solution, but removing the existing solution without a replacement being available is inappropriate.

 We are left with fielded mobile units that are now completely broken.
 With no migration strategy available.
 This kind of thing makes it very difficult to argue the viability of pfSense in a commercial setting.